Abstract:

 F3, and global load fluctuation performance index

-2882.74 mm, 0.20 m/s and 0.15 N·m, respectively.
-Field experiments showed that during picking apples at the boundary points, the maximum absolute torque increments for the pitch joint, joint motor 1 and 2 with translational motion, and end rotation joint were 0.51, 0.87, 0.80, and 0.79 N·m, respectively.
+F4 were 97.05%, 2 882.74 mm, 0.20 m/s, and 0.15 N·m, respectively.
+Field experiments showed that the maximum absolute torque increments for the pitch joint, joint motor 1, and 2 with translational motion, and the end rotation joint were 0.51, 0.87, 0.80, and 0.79 N·m, respectively, during picking apples at the boundary points.
 The maximum absolute velocity increments were 0.03, 0.17, 0.17, and 0.01 m/s, respectively.
-Within an operational range of 890.25 to
+Therefore, the manipulator demonstrated full accessibility to the boundary positions within an operational range of 890.25 to 1 035.47 mm from the tree trunk.
+This finding can also provide valuable insights to design the modular picking manipulators for apple harvesting.